NathanVaughn/vscode-task-runner/README.md

   shell will be used
 - Only schema version 2.0.0 is supported
 - If no `cwd` is specified, the current working directory is used for the task instead
+- If tasks are run in parallel, the output will be interleaved with a task labe prefix applied
 - Does not support deprecated options (`isShellCommand`, `isBuildCommand`)
 - Does not support any extensions that add extra options/functionality
 - Does not load any VS Code settings